baptistelechat/Sismo/README.md

 You have to install node on your machine : https://nodejs.org/en/download/

 ### ✔ Installing
-A step by step series of examples that tell you how to get a development env running.
+A step by step that tell you how to get a development env running.

 Step 1: clone the project by using the commands below :
 ```bash